mlallai/backstage-app-demo/README.md

 ### 🌐 Step 3: Local Kubernetes Deployment

-For technical exercise purposes, we aslo built the configuration for a full deployment on a Kubernetes cluster.
+For technical exercise purposes, we also built the configuration for a full deployment on a Kubernetes cluster.
 This can be locally deployed on Minikube with a single command that sets up the cluster using the files in the Kubernetes subfolder.

 #### 📋 Prerequisites